mongoid/mongo_session_store/README.md

 MongoSessionStore is a collection of Rails-compatible session stores for MongoMapper and Mongoid, but also included is a generic Mongo store that works with any (or no!)
 Mongo ODM.

-MongoSessionStore is tested [on Travis CI](https://travis-ci.org/brianhempel/mongo_session_store) against Ruby 1.9.3, 2.0.0, 2.1.1, JRuby, and Rubinius.
+MongoSessionStore is tested [on Travis CI](https://travis-ci.org/brianhempel/mongo_session_store) against Ruby 1.9.3, 2.0.0, 2.1.1, JRuby, and Rubinius with Rails 3.1 through 4.1.

+Mongoid users: This gem is compatible with both Mongoid 3 and 4.

 If this gem doesn't work for you, you might next try [mongo_sessions](https://github.com/biilmann/mongo_sessions).